mediafinger/chimera_http_client/README.markdown

 connection.get("/users/#{id}")
 ```

-All forms above ave valid and will make a request to the same URL.
+All forms above are valid and will make a request to the same URL.

 * Please take note that _the endpoint can be given as a String, a Symbol, or an Array._
 * While they do no harm, there is _no need to pass leading or trailing `/` in endpoints._